Earwigs

 Identifying Earwigs

-Earwigs have a characteristic appearance that makes them relatively easy to identify.
+These pests have a characteristic appearance that makes them relatively easy to identify.
 They are usually reddish-brown or black and have elongated, soft bodies with wings that they rarely use.
-Although they have wings, earwigs prefer crawling rather than flying.
+Although they have wings, they prefer crawling rather than flying.
 They are often found in garden beds, under rocks, and inside homes, particularly in basements, attics, and cracks around doorways or windows.

 • Color: Reddish-brown to black, with some species having yellowish markings.